up42/up42-py/docs/tasking.md

 ## Step 2.
 Request tasking access

 If you want to order the chosen collection for the first time, you need to request access to it.
-For more information on access requests, see [Restrictions](https://docs.up42.com/getting-started/restrictions#tasking-datasets).
+For more information on access requests, see [Restrictions](https://docs.up42.com/getting-started/restrictions#tasking-collections).

 An email from the Customer Success team usually takes up to 3 days.
 You can review your access request status on the [Access requests](https://console.up42.com/settings/access) page.

 ## Step 3.
 Accept an EULA

 If you want to order the chosen collection for the first time, you need to accept its EULA.
-For more information on EULAs, see [Account management](https://docs.up42.com/getting-started/account/management#accept-end-user-license-agreements).
+For more information on license agreements, see [Account management](https://docs.up42.com/getting-started/account/management#accept-end-user-license-agreements).

 ## Step 4.
 Get a JSON schema of an order form